LANGHE WINE TASTINGS, A JOURNEY TO DISCOVER PIEDMONT THROUGH ITS MOST PRIZED PRODUCT

 But they are wonderful people who love their work and will let you know what is in the heart of a bottle!

 The wineries you can find are of various sizes and types.
 Some are well-known and very busy.
 Some have stopped accepting tours and are open only on special occasions or times of the year.
 Don’t stop at just those.
-There are many medium and small businesses, real hidden gems that will surprise you.
+Many medium and small businesses, real hidden gems will surprise you.
 And that will make you feel the warmth and genuineness of love for the work and the product.

 4 Piedmont Regional Wine Shops (a shortened list!).